Video-Oasis: Rethinking Evaluation of Video Understanding: Video-Oasis: Diagnostic Suite for Video Understanding

 \subsection{Benchmarking the Benchmarks}

-\textbf{Diagnostic Test Results.} We conduct a comprehensive diagnostic test across existing benchmarks, leveraging a wide spectrum of M-LLMs~\cite{eagle25,qwem3_vl,qwen25vl,videoautor1} and VLMs~\cite{clip,longclip,evaclip}.
-Surprisingly, as shown in \Cref{tab:main2}, even under conditions devoid of essential visual or temporal cues, models maintain performance levels ranging from 30\% to 50\%, compared to the random-guess baseline (25.63\%).
-Despite the simplicity of our test conditions, our broad benchmarks scope~~\cite{egoschema,tvbench,mvbench,lvbench,videomme,mlvu,mmrv,lvbench,videoholmes,implicitqa,minerva,vsibench,vcrbench,rtvbench} exposes blind spots that existing dataset construction processes have overlooked.
+\textbf{Diagnostic Test Results.} We conduct comprehensive diagnostic tests across existing benchmarks, leveraging a diverse set of Video-LLMs~\cite{eagle25,qwem3_vl,qwen25vl,videoautor1} and VLMs~\cite{clip,longclip,evaclip}.
+The results in \Cref{tab:main2} are aggregated over all 14 benchmarks.
+Notably, models achieve accuracies ranging from 30\% to 50\% even when raw visual evidence or temporal order is removed or disrupted, compared to the random-chance baseline of 25.6\%.
+These results suggest that many benchmark samples do not strictly enforce the intended visual or temporal dependencies.
+Additional robustness analysis and benchmark-wise results are provided in Secs.
+A and B of the supplementary material, respectively.

 \textbf{Auditing Existing Benchmarks.} To conduct a granular analysis based on task characteristics, we manually group the 14 benchmarks into spatial, temporal, reasoning, and general categories.
-Furthermore, we define a consensus threshold ($k$), which denotes the number of models (listed in \Cref{tab:main2}) required to correctly answer a question for it to be considered a shortcut problem.
-Under this framework, we aggregate the shortcut instances across all tests and compare their ratios under different consensus thresholds. \Cref{tab:main3} reveals two key findings: (i) our diagnostic suite demonstrates generality without task-specific bias, and (ii) under a relaxed consensus threshold ($k\geq 1$), an average of 92.7\% of existing video understanding tasks are solvable.
-The success of this ensemble of spatio-temporally decoupled conditions ($k\geq 1$) suggests that spatio-temporal criteria may not have been sufficiently considered during the dataset curation.
+We define the consensus threshold ($c$) as the number of diagnostic models listed in \Cref{tab:main2} that must answer a sample correctly for it to be counted as a shortcut.
+Under this framework, we aggregate shortcut instances across all tests and compare their ratios under different consensus thresholds. \Cref{tab:main3} reveals two key findings: (i) shortcut-solvable samples appear consistently across all task groups, and (ii) under a relaxed consensus threshold ($c\geq1$), an average of 92.7\% of samples exhibit shortcut-solvable behavior under at least one visual or temporal diagnostic test.
+These results indicate that many existing benchmarks do not sufficiently enforce the spatio-temporal dependencies required for video understanding.